RafaelAllves/socketConcurrentTCP/README.md

 ```bash
   gcc -o admin.exe admin.c
 ```
-This will generate an executable file called client.exe for normal users (read only) and admin.exe for admin users (read and write).
+This will generate an executable file called client.exe for normal users (read only) and admin.exe for admin users (read and write permissions).

 ### Running the Clients